paultough/lumicube/README.md

 What I learned:

 1. The cube daemon just execurtes commands and has no locking in place.
-This means that you can have multiple actions firing from differnet programs at the same time.
+This means that you can have multiple actions firing from different programs at the same time.
 This is actually a good thing.
 It would be possible to execute a queuing mechanism on top of the daemon if this was a problem and maybe something I would look at if this is a problem.

 ## What's in the codebase